oberondart/Sparkle/README.md

-# Tulip
+# Sparkle
-Tulip is a lightweight, minimalistic scripting language made in Lua
+Sparkle is a lightweight, minimalistic scripting language made in Lua

 It focuses and simplicitiy and explicit behavior

 # Language Guide

 ```
-lua tulip.lua script.tulip -- run a .tulip script
+lua sparkle.lua script.sparkle -- run a .sparkle script
 ```

 ```